WSU-Cpts322/snake-revisited-BhysjulienWSU/snake_source/readme.txt

 Once a user has met an end game condition, the game engine will evaluate whether or not the user achieved a high score for their given difficulty.
 If the user did achieve a high score, they will be allowed to enter their initials as long as their initials are not on the security profile.

+***Note: turn on Mobaxterm sound for the awesome sound effects available in snake revised.